 This diagram shows Australia's international aviation safety regulatory context.
 The agencies in the middle of the diagram work co-operatively to promulgate the international standards from ICAO throughout the Australian aviation industry.

 Figure 1.7: SSP Framework for the Australian Government's aviation system.

-The Minister for Infrastructure and Transport is responsible to Parliament and the Australian public for civil aviation matters, including safety and security.
+The Minister for Infrastructure and Regional Development is responsible to Parliament and the Australian public for civil aviation matters, including safety and security.

-The Secretary of the Department of Infrastructure and Transport, as head of the Department, has portfolio responsibility for providing support to the Minister for Infrastructure and Transport, including in relation to civil aviation issues.
+The Secretary of the Department of Infrastructure and Regional Development, as head of the Department, has portfolio responsibility for providing support to the Minister for Infrastructure and Regional Development, including in relation to civil aviation issues.

-The Department of Infrastructure and Transport's functions include:
+The Department of Infrastructure and Regional Development's functions include:

 - policy development and coordination for aviation;